What is a First Mortgage?

 Second Mortgage

-Higher rates due to higher lender risk
+Sits behind the first mortgage with higher rates due to higher lender risk

-Suitable for short-term working capital or bridging needs
+Used for equity release without refinancing, suitable for short-term working capital or bridging

 When Borrowers Choose a First Mortgage